 Poch Peak Summit

-Soon, we made the final stretch up the west ridge.
-Meanwhile, we heard sounds of the off-road vehicles coming from the south.
-Then we continued through the semi-open forest to reach the top.
+We made the final stretch up the west ridge.
+Meanwhile, the sounds of the off-road vehicles were coming from the south.
+The semi-open forest soon took us to the top.

-We sat atop the rocks and looked northwest.
-Point 4898 now sat smack in the middle of the landscape.
-Then behind us were tall trees blocking what would’ve been the best view–Mount Rainier.
+We sat on the rocks and looked northwest, where Point 4898 sat smack in the middle of the scenery.
+But behind us were tall trees blocking what would’ve been a great view of point Rainier.

 See more trip photos here.